-“Alright, I’m going to take a piss at the 10k mark, grab some water, and slowly get back into the race.”
+“Alright, I’m going to take a washroom break at the 10k mark, grab some water, and slowly get back into the race.”

 Somehow, I managed to complete the Scotiabank Toronto Waterfront Half-Marathon (that’s 21.1k if you’re wondering) with pretty much no training or prior experience.

-In a twist that would mean something to me if I was more spiritual, the finish line was beside the hospital that my brother was staying at.
-He had just gotten out of ICU for open-heart surgery, so there was no way I was going to give up on something as simple as running.
+The finish line was beside the hospital that my brother was staying at.
+He had just gotten out of the ICU for open-heart surgery, so there was no way I was going to give up on something as simple as running.

 I also paid for a custom-made shirt.
 I couldn’t stop running.
-I didn’t want Kettlebell Rebels to be associated with an embarrassment or some coward who was walking while old geezers sprinted by him.
+I didn’t want Kettlebell Rebels to be associated with an embarrassment.

 [Shirt says: Cardio?
 Is That Spanish? kettlebellrebels.com]

 How did my run go?
 Why was I an idiot?

 My time isn’t anything to brag about.
 It took me 2:16 to complete the 21.1k.

 I don’t have anything to compare this to because I’ve never run that far, so I can’t say if it’s good or bad.
 I do know that I want to be under two hours next time though.
 I’m sure that if I pushed myself, I could’ve done it this time, but I didn’t want to risk any injury.